This is not an endorsement of the Republican Party. Let that sentence sit at the top like a flare in the darkness.

 Education Spending vs. Outcomes

 The contrast is the indictment.
-The same city government can build a gleaming waterfront and attract corporate headquarters — yet it cannot, or will not, deliver basic safety and functional education to the Black neighborhoods that provide its most reliable votes.
+The same city government can build a gleaming waterfront and attract corporate headquarters.
+Yet it cannot, or will not, deliver basic safety and functional education to the Black neighborhoods that provide its most reliable votes.
 The development money flows to the places that generate tax revenue.
 The loyalty flows from the places that receive nothing in return.

-Newark: The Laboratory of Good Intentions
+Newark — The Laboratory of Good Intentions

-- Poverty rate: approximately 28%
+- Poverty rate — roughly 28%

-- Median household income: roughly $37,000
+- Median household income — about $37,000

-- Violent crime rate: more than three times the national average
+- Violent crime rate — more than three times the national average

-- Most reliable political product: voter turnout for Democrats — robust, election after election
+- Most reliable political product — voter turnout for Democrats, robust, election after election

 This loyalty is not irrational — Black voters have rational reasons to distrust a Republican Party that has often been openly hostile to their interests.
 But rationality is not a synonym for effectiveness.
 Understanding why the loyalty exists does not change what the loyalty has produced.